 In the spring of my first year as GCDS headmaster, I traveled to Florida to spend time with 8 men who were among the original boys of Country Day.
 All were retired, and all were anxious to see each other and to reminisce.

 Over two days I heard stories of childhoods that were mostly idyllic or at least seemed so in comparison to the World War that would become the backdrop of their adolescent years.
 Our oldest alums had surprisingly vivid memories of school programs, teachers, and events, especially pranks.
 They all remembered, with special fondness, a man who had been fatherly toward them at a time in history when fathers were often somewhat distant and mysterious to their children.

 These boys loved and respected their fathers.
 They admired what their fathers stood for, and they were proud of their family standards.
-However, Mr. Minor knew them in ways their fathers did not—in ways that were meaningful, comforting, and uniquely motivating.
+However, Mr. Miner knew them in ways their fathers did not—in ways that were meaningful, comforting, and uniquely motivating.

-On those occasions when a reprimand or discipline was called for, Minor chose compassion and the power of his relationships with students.
+On those occasions when a reprimand or discipline was called for, Miner chose compassion and the power of his relationships with students.
 He was less interested in “exacting justice” and more confident that misdeeds could provide lessons used to instill a healthy conscience.
 In American education in the 1920s corporal punishment was common—and celebrated in schools that adopted the popular theory spare the rod and spoil the child.
-Minor was a vocal dissenter to the practice, believing that in every circumstance the dignity of the child should be respected.
+Miner was a vocal dissenter to the practice, believing that in every circumstance the dignity of the child should be respected.
 His faculty handbook warned: Any form of corporal punishment will result in your immediate dismissal.